 Interested in learning more about Yatra and its activities, twenty-five international students from the American University of Paris (AUP) in France and Linneaus University in Sweden visited Yatra on 24 December 2013 for a morning of arts immersion, film viewing and a discussion about Yatra and its position in the community.
 The students originated from a variety of countries, including Germany, France, the USA, Sweden, Italy and the UK.
 Students from AUP are mostly Masters students in global communications, while the students from Linneaus are currently pursuing their Bachelors degrees.

 The visit began with an invitation to view the current painting exhibition by Osiva and Louise Robinson.
 After an introduction, Osiva and the students discussed the paintings, techniques and different artistic styles of himself and Louise, and all of the students were extremely impressed with the work.
-After Osiva’s presentation, the Yatra Cultural Arts Foundation children presented a variety of cultural performing arts including veena music, Bharatanatyam, and folk dance.
+After Osiva’s presentation, the Yatra Art and Culture Foundation children presented a variety of cultural performing arts including veena music, Bharatanatyam, and folk dance.